Skip to Content

 • Database configuration

-• Administrator creation
+• Administrator account creation

 • Basic site settings

-Complete installation
+Complete the installation

 After successful installation:

-1. Check site functionality
+1. Check that the site is working

 Possible Problems and Solutions